-Strategy in SPELLFIRE is an imperative part of the game.
-There are two broad categories of it here: the style of play and deck-building or simply deck theme.
-The two strategies are actually linked: what theme your deck will be, will greatly influence how you play your cards during a game.
+Strategy in the Spellfire card game is a crucial part of the game.
+There are two broad categories here: the style of play and deck-building or deck theme.
+The two strategies are linked: what theme your deck will be will significantly influence how you play your cards during a game.
 For instance, having an undead deck, your strategy will revolve around attacking an opponent's realms, as this is where undead decks excel.

-In SPELLFIRE, tactics relate to how you use your cards to accomplish your main goal.
-Depending on the cards you currently hold in hand, you may change your game strategy as the game will go on.
+In Spellfire, tactics relate to using your cards to accomplish your primary goal.
+Depending on the cards you currently hold in hand, you may change your game strategy as the game goes on.

 Which cards to choose for your deck?

 Choosing the cards to go into a deck determines the theme of the deck and your overall success.
 You may think, what are the factors to consider when choosing cards to put into the deck?
 Luckily, we are here to answer.